luau-lang/rfcs/docs/function-inlining.md

 local s = sum({1, 2, 3})
 ```

-Consider this "inlined" recursive call, it attempts to sum up numbers in a list but it never terminates as `sum` is recursively called on `lst` which does not shrink.
-If Luau attempted to inline such a call, it would unroll this up until the 5000th recursive call and end up thrashing our stack.
-The stack will essentially grow beyond the system's stack limit and could potentially eat up resources meant for other processes.
+Consider this "inlined" recursive call.
+Inlining a recursive function would mean either the bytecode size is infinite, or the generated code is effectively the same as a loop a la tail call optimization.

-More specifically, due to limited number of cases where the compiler can even consider inlining, exposing this feature would not be entirely useful.
 This section further explores common developer patterns that may adopt `@inline` in ways the compiler cannot handle.

 1. Exported a `table`
 ```luau